 Canada has lacked university-based capacity to produce credible, non-partisan fiscal and institutional analysis that promotes transparency and supports policy and political debate.

 The Jean-Luc Pepin Research Chair seeks to be a world-class and independent centre-of-excellence in public finance and democratic governance in Canada and abroad.
-The chair fulfills its mission by harnessing the value that comes from integrating teaching, research, advising and engagement.
+The chair fulfills its mission by harnessing the value that comes from integrating our four pillars of teaching, research, advising and engagement.

 - Our teaching links theory and practice to get behind the headlines, illustrating how institutional decision making is shaped by various incentives.

 - Our research is results-driven and emphasizes institutional performance and sustainability.